neslok/SecBootcamp/README.md

   - local path to the blueprint JSON files
 These are located at the begining of the script, and are commented for ease of location.

-5.If you have several clusters to prepare, use SecBTCMPStage_auto.py.
+5. If you have several clusters to prepare, use SecBTCMPStage_auto.py.
 It will read in PC IP, admin login and password from a csv file - must be ipaddress,loginID,password , with a new row for each cluster -  (example in repo)  - a single script execution can stage mutiple environments without human intervention.
 NOTE - if saving from Excel, make sure the file format is Comma Seperated Values(.csv) - NOT CSV UTF-8 (Comma delimited)(.csv) - it sticks some junk at the beginning of row 1, which causes the script to ignore it.